 RISE OF ASCEND

-Ascend NTNU was founded in spring 2015.
-In 2016, we competed and came third in IARC.
-We won the price for the most innovative drone in 2017.
-In 2018, Mission 7 was completed, where we finished at third, and we won the prize for the most innovative drone, again!
-In 2019 at Mission 8, we won the awards for Best Technical Demonstration and Best System Design, and with that we also came in 1st overall in the American Venue!
-Currently, we are preparing for Mission 9 in 2021.
+Ascend NTNU was founded in 2015 as a group of spare-time UAV enthusiasts.
+After a year of development from scratch, we earned 3rd place in 2016 at the International Aerial Robotics Competition (IARC).
+From 2017 to 2018, we achieved 3rd place for IARC Mission 7 and won the prize for the Most Innovative Drone twice in a row.
+In 2019 at IARC Mission 8, we won the awards for Best Technical Demonstration and Best System Design, and with that, we also came in 1st place overall in the American Venue!

 How we work

 Ascend NTNU believes a flat and open organizational structure is best both for the well-being of our members and for results.
 Our goal is to be an organization where everyone is heard and can contribute where they want to.